 The problem is that joke formulas only account for similarities in word or sentence structure as they are read as transcribed on paper, ignoring the comedy mechanics involved as the comedy material or punchlines were delivered by the comedian.

 In other words, joke formulas exclude the majority of the attributes of what any comedian says that gets laughs and focus only on identification of the similar attributes as they apply to the literal words and sentences any particular comedian used.

 It would be no different if I gave you the definitions of different radio controlled vehicles.
-Then I showed you example after example of different radio controlled vehicles.
+Then I showed you example after example of different variety of radio controlled vehicles.

-All of that information about radio controlled vehicles is purely academic and wouldn’t help you in any way to know how to skillfully build a radio controlled car, boat or aircraft that would actually work.
+All of that information about radio controlled vehicles is purely academic and would not help you in any way to know how to skillfully build a radio controlled car, boat or aircraft that would actually work.

 The exact same condition exists with joke formulas.

-Here’s what you need to know about developing a stand-up comedy act that is a bit more functional (and realistic):
+Here is what you need to know about developing a stand-up comedy act that is a bit more functional (and certainly more realistic):

-2. You already use “joke formulas” so to speak that are specific to you and your sense of humor when you generate a laugh anywhere and incorporate much more than the literal words and sentences you use when you speak.
+2. You already use “joke formulas” so to speak that are specific to you, your sense of humor and how you physically express your sense of humor when you generate a laugh anywhere and incorporate much more than the literal words and sentences you use when you speak.

 Bottom Line: Trying to learn and apply predefined joke formulas in order to somehow develop a stand-up comedy act is much like trying to paint a house with a toothpick.